ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 all of them receive and return an Iris `cube
 <https://scitools.org.uk/iris/docs/v2.0/iris/iris/cube.html>`_ , working
 sequentially on the data with no interactions between them.
-The order in which the preprocessor operations is applied is set by default in order to minimize the loss of information due to, for example, temporal and spatial subsetting or multi-model averaging.
+The order in which the preprocessor operations is applied is set by default to minimize the loss of information due to, for example, temporal and spatial subsetting or multi-model averaging.
 Nevertheless, the user is free to change such order to address specific scientific requirements, but keeping in mind that some